hmchen47/DataScience/Notes/a08-FeatureEng.md

   + limitation
     + excluding a significant fraction of the original dataset (if missing data significant)
     + excluding informative observations for the analysis (if data not missing at random)
-    + create a biased dataset if the complete cases differ from hte original data (if MAR or MNAR)
+    + create a biased dataset if the complete cases differ from the original data (if MAR or MNAR)
-    + using in production $\to$ not knowing how to handle missing data
+    + used  in production $\to$ not knowing how to handle missing data
   + example:
     + data (Gender): (Male $\to$ Male), (Male $\to$ Male), (<span style="color: pink;"> NA </span> $\to$ ), (Female $\to$ Female), (Male $\to$ Male), (<span style="color: pink;"> NA </span> $\to$ ), (Femal $\to$ Female)
-    + python code
+    + Python code

       ```python
       # read data and apply the method